-Our specialty is aging that looks natural, believable, and tasteful – Our relics never look like a parody of a vintage guitar.
+Our specialty is aging which looks natural, believable, and tasteful – Our relics never look like a parody of a vintage guitar.
 Our relics look like the real deal.
-We even own an TWO industrial spray booths: one for solid, candy and trans finishes and one for flake!
+We even own TWO industrial spray booths: one for solid, candy, and trans finishes and one for flake!

 Q: Why should I choose a Guitar Mill body?

 A: Guitar Mill bodies are cut using hand-selected premium woods.
 We’re known also for having the highest-grade lightweight swamp ash and solid, beautiful alder available.* Our master grade Paulownia/Empress Wood is something that no other company has been able to consistently offer, but this tonewood allows us to make guitars that are some of the lightest in production.

 Spending over fifteen years in the guitar repair business has had its perks.
 Meaning, we’ve had tons of vintage guitars in the shop, and many customers have graciously allowed us to “Clone” those vintage instruments.
 This has given us the ability to build and offer the most vintage-correct versions of the classic body shapes.

 *Alder availability is subject to market.
 Light-weight, trans-grade or 1 pc. alder may be back-ordered — contact us for availability.*

 Q: Where is your physical location?
 What are your hours?